His Holiness the Dalai Lama – an Astrological Profile

 THE TEMPERAMENT TYPE

-The ten planets are divided into pairs; the Sun and Moon are the planetary pair of Vitality, Jupiter and Saturn are the pair of Motivation, Mars and Venus are Efficiency, and Uranus and Neptune are the planets of Significance.
-Mercury and Pluto are supernumerary with Mercury belonging to Efficiency and Pluto to the pair of Significance.
-It is most favorable to have two of the pairs in major aspect while two are not so that the individual needs only to integrate two prominent modes of interaction in order to have ease in determining the self’s focus in life.
+The ten planets are divided into pairs; the Sun and Moon are the planetary pair of Vitality, Jupiter and Saturn are the pair of Motivation, Mars and Venus are the pair of Efficiency, and Uranus and Neptune are the planets of Significance.
+Mercury and Pluto are supernumerary with Mercury belonging to Efficiency and Pluto to the planets of Significance.
+It is most favorable to have two of the pairs in major aspect and two not so that the individual needs only to integrate two prominent modes of interaction to have ease in determining the self’s focus in life.
 The chart of the Dalai Lama has all planetary pairs in major aspects, causing the psyche to become overfilled with possibilities that create a plethora of outer involvements with which to engage and integrate into cohesive activity.
 There is often a feeling of becoming inept with too much internal and environmental stimulus and opportunity.
-However, analyzing the pairs and choosing two of the four helps to focus the attention on a specific direction in order to counter any confusion caused by overstimulation.
-There are special techniques that show how to determine which two are more prominent of the four.
+However, analyzing the pairs and choosing two out of the four to be prominent helps to focus the attention on a specific direction to counter any confusion caused by overstimulation.
+There are special techniques found in the chapter on Self-Ordering in the Essentials of Astrological Analysis that show how to determine which two are the more prominent of the four.

 The keyword for Saturn in normal strength is Sensitiveness, but when emphasized in High Focus, the keyword becomes Shrewd.
 The Dalai Lama has had to use his subjective ingenuity toward Chinese officials who oppose his birthright.
-His Holiness has had to be shrewd in the way he approaches his “enemies,” and applies the Buddhist principles of forgiveness, non-violence and compassion toward those who have violently infringed upon his domain.
+His Holiness has had to be extremely careful to the point of shewdness in the way he approaches his “enemies,” and applies the Buddhist principles of forgiveness, non-violence and compassion toward those who have violently infringed upon his domain.
 True to the nature of the expanding water element, the Dalai Lama’s exile has worked to the world’s advantage.
-Had he only been able to rule and lead in his own remote country, without interference from outside forces, he would not have become an overwhelming influence for the good of the world.
+Had he only been able to rule and lead in his own remote country, without interference from outside forces, he would not have become an overwhelming influence for the good of the world community.
 His philosophical beliefs are supported by his most tolerant and gracious host and adopted country India, and have brought spiritual progress to an otherwise limited outreach.
 The Dalai Lama also has expanded his understanding of spirituality through exposure to Hinduism which has made him even more capable of being considered a world leader, as opposed to simply a leader of the limited community of Tibetans.

 THE MODE OF SELF-INTEGRATION